Flavonoid

-The three flavonoid classes above are all ketone-containing compounds and as such, anthoxanthins (flavones and flavonols).
+As ketone-containing compounds, the three flavonoid classes are grouped as anthoxanthins (flavones and flavonols).
 This class was the first to be termed bioflavonoids.
 The terms flavonoid and bioflavonoid have also been more loosely used to describe non-ketone polyhydroxy polyphenol compounds, which are more specifically termed flavanoids.
-The three cycles or heterocycles in the flavonoid backbone are generally called ring A, B, and C. Ring A usually shows a phloroglucinol substitution pattern.

 History

-In the 1930s, Albert Szent-Györgyi and other scientists discovered that Vitamin C alone was not as effective at preventing scurvy as the crude yellow extract from oranges, lemons or paprika.
-They attributed the increased activity of this extract to the other substances in this mixture, which they referred to as "citrin" (referring to citrus) or "Vitamin P" (a reference to its effect on reducing the permeability of capillaries).
-The substances in question (hesperidin, eriodictyol, hesperidin methyl chalcone and neohesperidin) were however later shown not to fulfil the criteria of a vitamin, so that this term is now obsolete.
+In the 1930s, Albert Szent-Györgyi and other scientists discovered that vitamin C alone was not as effective at preventing scurvy as the crude yellow extract from oranges, lemons or paprika.
+They attributed the increased activity of this extract to the other substances in this mixture, which they referred to as "citrin" (referring to citrus) or "vitamin P" (a reference to its effect on reducing the permeability of capillaries).
+The substances in question (hesperidin, eriodictyol, hesperidin methyl chalcone and neohesperidin) were later shown not to fulfil the criteria of a vitamin, so that the term "vitamin P" is now obsolete.

 Biosynthesis

 Flavonoids are secondary metabolites synthesized mainly by plants.
-The general structure of flavonoids is a 15-carbon skeleton, containing 2 benzene rings connected by a 3-carbon linking chain.
+The general structure of flavonoids is a fifteen-carbon skeleton, containing two benzene rings connected by a three-carbon linking chain.
 Therefore, they are depicted as C6-C3-C6 compounds.
-Depending on the chemical structure, degree of oxidation, and unsaturation of the linking chain (C3), flavonoids can be classified into different groups, such as anthocyanidins, chalcones, flavonols, flavanones, flavan-3-ols, flavanonols, flavones, and isoflavonoids.
+Depending on the chemical structure, degree of oxidation, and unsaturation of the linking chain (C3), flavonoids can be classified into different groups, such as anthocyanidins, flavonols, flavanones, flavan-3-ols, flavanonols, flavones, and isoflavones.
+Chalcones, also called chalconoids, although lacking the heterocyclic ring, are also classified as flavonoids.
 Furthermore, flavonoids can be found in plants in glycoside-bound and free aglycone forms.
 The glycoside-bound form is the most common flavone and flavonol form consumed in the diet.